A message from Marching Hundred Director Dr. Eric Smedley:

 I have a class conflict.
 What do I do?
 The Hundred DOES allow class conflicts, based on year in band.
 1st year members are allowed to miss 30 minutes of band each week due to class conflicts.
 The number of minutes missed goes up the longer you stay in band – up to 2 hours missed per week for a 4th year member.
 If you have additional class conflicts, they will be handled on a case by-case status with the Director of the Hundred, Eric Smedley.

 Do we travel?
 Do we compete?
 The Marching Hundred performs at all home football games and the homecoming parade and pep rally.
-During the COVID-19 pandemic, there will be no travel to away games or bowl games.
+During the COVID-19 pandemic, there will be no travel to away games or bowl games, and we will not do a live halftime show.
 There are no competitions for college bands, so our main goals are to entertain the audience and support the IU athletic teams.
-We perform 6-7 different halftime shows each fall, with music ranging from jazz to rock to pop.
+We perform a variety of different halftime shows, with music ranging from jazz to rock to pop.
 If you think you’ve had enough of marching band, you will find the Hundred to be an exciting change of pace.

 What do I need to bring to Band Camp?